mabentley86/transcriptome_de_novo/README.md

 ##### Build sqlite databases
-I modified the original `Build_Trinotate_Boilerplate_SQLite_db.pl` script in order to be able to obtain two different databases.
+I modified the original Trinitate `Build_Trinotate_Boilerplate_SQLite_db.pl` script in order to be able to obtain two different databases.
 One for searching the compact Swiss-Prot database, the other for searching the much larger TrEMBL database.

 ```
 Build_Trinotate_Boilerplate_SQLite_db_sprot.pl Trinotate_sprot